mariakopsacheili/Time-Series-Forecasting/README.md

 # Time Series Forecasting: Daily Births in 2015
 ## Project Overview
 This project focuses on time series forecasting for the daily number of births in 2015.
-The objective was to analyze the data, ensure stationarity and build predictive models using ARIMA, SARIMA and Prophet to determine the best approach.
+The objective was to analyze the data, ensure stationarity and build predictive models using ARIMA and SARIMA  to determine the best approach.

 # Data Description
 The dataset consists of daily birth counts for the year 2015.